aspose-words/Aspose.Words-API-References/english/net/aspose.words/stylecollection/add/_index.md

 ### Remarks

-You can create character, paragraph or a list style.When creating a list style, the style is created with default numbered list formatting (1 \ a \ i).Throws an exception if a style with this name already exists.
+You can create character, paragraph or a list style.

+When creating a list style, the style is created with default numbered list formatting (1 \ a \ i).

+Throws an exception if a style with this name already exists.

 ### Examples